-- In Step 3, when the new PDU Session has been established, UE can reselect a new EAS for the application with an EAS Rediscovery procedure if the recommended UE behaviour has been followed.
+- In Step 3, when the new PDU Session has been established, UE can reselect a new EAS for the application with an EAS Discovery procedure if the recommended UE behaviour has been followed.

-For SSC#3, the procedure in clause 4.3.5.2 applies with following difference:
+For SSC mode3 with multiple PDU sessions, the procedure in clause 4.3.5.2 applies with following difference:

-- In step 5, the UE can reselect a new EAS for the application with an EAS Rediscovery procedure if the recommended UE behaviour has been followed.
+- In step 5, the UE can reselect a new EAS for the application with an EAS Discovery procedure if the recommended UE behaviour has been followed.

+Then UE can reselect a new EAS for the application with an EAS discovery procedure as defined in clause 6.2.2.2.